gentry-php/gentry/docs/writing/procedural.md

 (other programmers looking at your test will instantly see from its definition that a function is to be tested).

-If the function expects arguments, simply pass them as additional parameters with default values as you would normally do.
+Yield an anonymous function specifying the arguments to call the function under test with as you normally would.
+Note that we do not specify a `yield`ed key since this would not make sense for "normal" functions.

+The keys/values `yield`ed by the function can be pipes as normally.

 > Gentry doesn't auto-include the file with your function declaration, so you
 > must do that in your test.
 Gentry doesn't auto-include anything (it might